Rose-STL-Lab/symmetry-ode-discovery/README.md

-# symmetry-ode-discovery
+# Symmetry-Informed Governing Equation Discovery
-Official codebase for our NeurIPS paper, Symmetry-Informed Governing Equation Discovery.
+The official codebase for our NeurIPS paper, Symmetry-Informed Governing Equation Discovery.

+Code will be released soon!